 Other Engagements Performed (Ref: Para.
-30)
+32)

-A64.
-Information obtained from other engagements performed may relate to, for example, assisting in the implementation of water information systems.
+A65.
+Information obtained from other engagements performed relating to the water report entity may relate to, for example, aspects of the water report entity's control environment.

 Performing Procedures at Other Locations (Ref: Para.
-34)
+36)